 - Neutralization, compression, or fixed distraction of the fracture fragment is possible with external fixation, as dictated by the fracture configuration.
-Uncomminuted transverse fractures can be optimally compressed, length can be maintained in comminuted fractures by pins in the major distal and proximal fragments (neutralization mode), or fixed distraction can be obtained in fractures with bone less in one of the paired bones, such as the ulna or radius, or in leg-lengthening procedures.
+Can optimally compress uncomminuted transverse fractures, maintain length in comminuted fractures by pins in the major distal and proximal fragments (neutralization mode), or can obtain fixed distraction in fractures with bone less in one of the paired bones, such as the ulna or radius, or in leg-lengthening procedures.

-- The method allows direct surveillance of the limb and wound status, including wound healing, the viability of skin flaps, neurovascular status, and tense muscle compartments.
+- The method allows direct surveillance of the limb and wound status.
+This includes wound healing, the viability of skin flaps, neurovascular status, and tense muscle compartments.

 - Associated treatment, for example, skin grafting, dressing changes, bone grafting, and irrigation, is possible without disturbing the fracture alignment or fixation.
 Rigid external fixation allows simultaneous and aggressive treatment of bone and soft tissues.

-- Immediate movement of the distal and proximal joints is allowed.
-This aids in the reduction of edema and nutrition of articular surfaces and retards capsular fibrosis, muscle atrophy, joint stiffening, and osteoporosis.
+- It allows immediate movement of the distal and proximal joints.
+This aids in the reduction of edema and nutrition of articular surfaces.
+It also retards capsular fibrosis, muscle atrophy, joint stiffening, and osteoporosis.

 - The extremity is elevated without pressure on the posterior soft tissues.
-The orthopedic pins and frames can be suspended by ropes from overhead frames on the bed, relieving pressure on the posterior soft tissue part and aiding edema resolution.
+The orthopedic pins and frames can be suspended by ropes from overhead frames on the bed.
+This relieves pressure on the posterior soft tissue part and aiding edema resolution.

-- Early patient mobilization is allowed.
-With rigid fixation, the limb can be moved and positioned without fear of loss of fracture place.
+- Allows early patient mobilization.
+With rigid fixation, the surgeon can move and position the limb without fear of loss of fracture place.
 In uncomminuted, stable fractures early ambulation is often possible; this may not be the case if these fractures are treated by casting or traction.
 The use of external fixation also enables the mobilization of some patients with pelvic fractures.